notdian/kosovatools.org/README.md

 4. **Build Preview**: `pnpm build` executes Turbo build pipelines for production verification.

 ### Focusing on the Web App
 Run `pnpm --filter web dev` for app-only development, `pnpm --filter web lint` to target web linting, and `pnpm --filter web typecheck` for strict TypeScript validation.
-Shared UI primitives should be added inside `packages/ui/src/components` and re-exported through the package index.
+Shared UI primitives should be added inside `packages/ui/src/components` and re-exported through the package index; tool-specific components belong in their respective package directories.

 ### Working with Stats Data
 The `@workspace/stats` package centralizes Kosovo Agency of Statistics assets: